Tennis-Barty survives Krejcikova test to finally reach Wimbledon quarters | Sports-Games

 But what the Australian can be proud of is the way she refused to panic whenever Krejcikova threatened to rain on her parade.
 Even when Barty was 0-40 down in the seventh game of the second set, she conjured an ace and a canny drop shot winner to get to deuce.
 Although 14th seed Krejcikova managed to poach that game away from Barty, it was her last hurrah.

 "That was an incredibly tough match," summed up 2019 Roland Garros champion Barty, who had beaten Krejcikova's doubles partner Katerina Siniakova in the previous round.
-The 25-year-old will next face either 338th-ranked British wildcard Emma Raducanu or fellow Australian Ajla Tomljanovic, the world number 75, for a place in the semi-finals.
+"For the first 15 or 20 minutes, I felt like I was really struggling to pick up her ball off her racket.
+I wasn't able to make enough, give myself a chance to get into games, plain and simple.

+"It was just about giving myself time to settle into the match in a sense of feeling super free and super comfortable, just working my way into games," added Barty, whose French Open run was cut short by a hip injury.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)